Tunzy92/jenkins-projectss/README.md

 External Config/Secret management

-                                        TOOLS & SERVICES USED For this Jenkins project, I have used the following DevOps Tools
+                                        TOOLS & SERVICES USED For this Jenkins project, I have used the following DevOps Tools..

     GitHub: Repository to store IaC
     Packer: To build Jenkins Controller and agent AMIs
     Ansible: To configure Jenkins controller and agent during the AMI building process
     Terraform: To provision AWS resources
     Python Boto3: To retrieve SSH public key from AWS parameter store.
 Following are the AWS services used.

     IAM: To create IAM Role/Instance Profile for Jenkins Controller and Agent Nodes.